| The drive by the North to control the growth and distribution

 small farmers and their agricultural systems especially in the South are

+under constant threat; indeed, far too many have already succumbed.
 In his 1974 collection of essays, Small is Beautiful, EF Schumacher intimated

 that agriculture as an industrial process is flawed and at odds with nature